batman005/yoga-client/README.md

 ##yoga-client(front-end)

 I have implemented UI using react-bootstrap and added notification functionality using react-toastify.
 I have also implemented form validation using regular expressions and managed the form fields using the useState hook in React.
-I have used axios to send HTTP requests, and I have Dockerized the front-end by creating a Docker container for it.
+I have used axios to send HTTP requests.

 I have deployed the app on Netlify.
 Here is the live link:

 https://yoga-client-app.netlify.app/

+I have Dockerized the front-end(client-side) by creating a Docker container for it.

 if you want to see the backend code and documentation (ER diagram)